lu7did/ADX-ddsPIO/README.md

 * Is able to operate with weak mode signals.

+## Build environment

+The development environment used is Visual Studio code using the standard Raspberry Pi Pico C/C++ SDK.

+Please follow the official documentation of both to install and configure the functionality.

 ## Flashing the firmware

 The firmware could be flashed directly to the Raspberry Pi Pico (rp2040) processor on the